amirkdv/biseqt/docs/README.rst

 1. When two reads are both mostly overlapping the direction may come out wrong and this can cause cycles in the overlap graph.
-2. There are occassional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).
+2. There are occasional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).

 To Do